alkaitagi/SpaceSound/README.md

 Ship module: **Searchlight**.

-Region bounds: asteroid belt.

 In this area player has to naviagate trough some sort of maze convered by nebula.
 Nothing very challenging, just getting used to controls.

 ### Region 2: Wormhole

 Ship module: **Thruster**.

-Region bounds: gravity.

 The module allows player to perform short distance jumps by applying impulse force.
 In this area player needs to collect keys while oribiting around wormhole ad resisting its gravitational forces.

-### Region 3: Meteors
+### Region 3: Assault

 Ship module: **Cannon**.

-Region bounds: orbiting comets.

 This is basic shooting.
-The area is being constaintly exposed to meteorite rain and player needs to destroy some of those meterites to get keys.
+Player needs to breach enemy defences and pick up keys.

 ## Internship plan